Effective Stakeholder Management at QLD Mental Health Commission

-Queensland Mental Health Commission (QMHC) were set up under the Queensland Mental Health Act 2013.
+Queensland Mental Health Commission (QMHC) was set up under the Queensland Mental Health Act 2013.
 The Commission’s job is to drive ongoing reform towards a more integrated, evidence-based, recovery-oriented mental health and substance misuse system.
+QMHC has been able to achieve this through the use of effective stakeholder management in its process.

 QMHC Key Priorities